Winfred7/Winfred7/README.md

 **My Name Is Winfred**

-I am interested in building web applications, preferably the back-end.
+I am interested in building web applications, and am presently following the the back-end stack on Codecademy.

 I am currently learning how to code in:
 1. Javascript